 Southeastern Wisconsin represents approximately 35 percent of the State in population, employment, income, and assessed value, and about 30 percent of vehicle-miles of travel.
 In the years after freeway system construction, and before freeway system reconstruction, Southeastern Wisconsin received about 25 to 30 percent of all State highway system revenues.
 To estimate Southeastern Wisconsin's share of State revenues, Option 1 allocates all Southeast Freeway Rehabilitation funds to Southeast Wisconsin and 25 percent of all other funds to Southeastern Wisconsin.
+Option 2 allocates 30 percent of all funds to Southeastern Wisconsin.

+Option 1

+275 + 0.25(1,350) = 613 million

+Option 2

-Option 1 \$275 + 0.25(\$1,350) = \$613 million Option 2 \$1,625 x 0.30 = \$488 million Conclusion \$613 million Federal and State annual highway revenue in 2015 constant dollars (2.0 percent annual increase year of expenditure)
+$1,625 \times 0.30 = 488$ million

+\$613 million Federal and State annual highway revenue in 2015 constant dollars (2.0 percent annual increase year of expenditure)